avivgold/Interceptions/UnityProject/README.md

 Open the `UnityProject` folder with Unity 2022 or newer.
 The main scene is located at `Assets/Scenes/Main.unity`.
+The scene intentionally contains only a single `GameManager` object.
+When you press **Play**, the manager will create a camera, launchers and buildings if they are not already present.
+This keeps the repository lightweight but means the scene view looks empty until the game starts.

 ## Features implemented
 - Three missile types with increasing speed per wave